-ESD 4.10 Layouts contains the collection of ESD 4.10 layout widgets and layout utilities functions.
+ESD Layouts contains the collection of ESD layout widgets and layout utilities functions.

 Layout Description Dynamic Switch Page This Layout is used to achieve a fade-in/fade-out animation from one page to another page Fill Layout This layout is used to fill up the whole widget display region Fixed Positioning This layout is for fixed coordinate layouts Linear Layout This layout supports both horizontal and vertical layouts Scroll Layout Specific layout for scrollable panel Stretch This layout supports both horizontal and vertical layouts Switch Page To manage page switching logic Scroll Switch Page This layout supports scroll between pages according to the swipe direction.
+Signal Switch Page This layout support switch between pages via signals, can be set as vertical switch or horizontal switch.